-And I can back Wealthy Affiliate up on their legitimacy because I’ve actually met the owners & I know they’re honest people that truly care for yourself.
+And I can back Commission Academy up on their legitimacy because I’ve actually met the owners & I know they’re honest people that truly care for yourself.
 In fact as pictured below I recently met up with them & we literally brainstormed ideas on how to help people as best as possible as you can see below:

 But obviously it’s entirely up to you what you decide to do – after all there are actually loads of different legitimate ways to make money online – what I do sincerely hope though regardless as to what route you choose is that my Max Income System review here helped you save some cash.
 Losing money to a scam or naff system is never fun!